 Positive behaviour such as extra effort in academic work, helpfulness to others, good citizenship and politeness are recorded and points are allocated accordingly.

 Most negative incidents during lessons are managed by the class teacher.
-However, from time to time, it’s likely that immediate support will be needed, so staff will involve their Key Stage HLTA, Key Stage Manager, Behaviour Manager or Senior Leadership Team where appropriate.
+However, from time to time, it’s likely that immediate support will be needed, so staff will involve HLTAs, Key Stage Managers or Senior Leadership Team where appropriate.

-Using Sleuth and tracking in this way enables the school Behaviour Manager to spot trends and initiate ways to improve behaviour for individuals and/or groups and ensure staff are consistent in how they award points.
-The points system is used to identify pupils worthy of a monetary or equivalent reward.
+Using Sleuth and tracking in this way enables the school to spot trends and initiate ways to improve behaviour for individuals and/or groups and ensure staff are consistent in how they award points.
+The points system is used to inform the end of term rewards assembly.

 Positive Behaviour (Team Teach)